Best Indoor Plants

 Normally mealy bugs are found in hidden areas, undersides of the leaves or in leaf axils.
 As the population increases, they will be impossible to miss and may have damaged your plant.
 They also excrete a sticky substance called honeydew.
 Keep a watchful eye out for this pest, especially when you first bring a new plant home.

-Indoor Aglaonema plant care questions?
-You can send a plant care question or visit my Plant and Flower care blog for interior plant questions and answers, to post your own comment or questions or share some of your indoor plant wisdom with others.
+You can send questions about indoor plants and care or visit my Plant and Flower care blog for interior plant questions and answers, to post your own comment or questions or share some of your indoor plant wisdom with others.
 Visit the PlantAndFlowerInfo.com Facebook Page or Google+ Page, also great places to post comments and questions!
-Thanks again...

 Thanks for visiting and come back soon as plant care information, pictures and more are being added all of the time.
-I hope that your indoor tropical houseplants and all of your plants and flowers are happy, green and growing because that is why I started this site PlantAndFlowerInfo.com.
+I hope that your indoor tropical houseplants and all of your plants and flowers are happy, green and growing because that is why I started this indoor plant and flower care website, PlantAndFlowerInfo.com.
+Thanks again for visiting...